Yaser003/cse15l-lab-reports/LabReport5.md

 Use-case:

-You can use the -s option when you want to suppress error messages that may be generated when grep searches for files that do not exist or that it cannot read.
+A programmer can reduce clutter by surpressing the error messages that arrise from his code from files that cant be read/processed.

 Option 10: ```-y```